RabeeaAli/Starter/readme.md

 ## Introduction

-This is a start project of laravel with Tailwind & Laravel Breeze auth & with simple admin pandel.
+This is a start project of laravel with Tailwind & Laravel Breeze auth & with simple admin panel.

 ```bash
 laravel new my-app